Hedingham & Chambers

 Hedingham & Chambers was a bus operator, part of the larger Go East Anglia unit within the Go-Ahead Group, consisting of the Hedingham and Chambers brands.
 The group was formed when Go-Ahead purchased the two firms in June 2012.
 After the sale, the two brands were retained with assets, such as depots, shared along with the launch of a unified website in 2021.

 In March 2025, Go East Anglia announced it would begin to consolidate its bus operations in the East of England under the Konectbus brand from June 2025, with the Hedingham & Chambers names now being retired in favour of Konectbuses Essex and Suffolk and vehicles adopting a blue livery.
-In October 2025 Go East Anglia was acquired by the Transport Made Simple Group, bringing Hedingham & Chambers, now Konectbuses Essex and Suffolk back into independent ownership, alongside its Norfolk based counterpart Konectbus Norfolk.
+In October 2025 Go East Anglia was acquired by Transport Made Simple, bringing Hedingham & Chambers, now Konectbuses Essex and Suffolk back into independent ownership, alongside its Norfolk based counterpart Konectbus Norfolk.

 Hedingham

 Hedingham was a public bus brand operated by Hedingham & Chambers in Essex, itself a subsidiary of the Go-Ahead Group (forming part of the Go East Anglia).